 By Train from Munich Airport to Nuremberg in Germany

-The basic railway routing from München (Flughafen) to Nuremberg unfortunately require quite a slow detour via München Hauptbahnhof (Munich Central Main Train Station) and then on to Nürnberg Hbf.
-This detour, and lower prices, make buses very competitive with trains, The standard one-way fare is around €60 but several savings options are available.
+The basic railway routing from München (Flughafen) to Nuremberg unfortunately requires quite a slow detour via München Hauptbahnhof (Munich Central Main Train Station) and then on to Nürnberg Hbf.
+This detour and lower prices make buses very competitive with trains.
+The standard one-way fare is around €60 but several savings options are available.

 The following basic train routing options are available between Munich Airport (MUC) and Nuremberg:

 - All train journeys from Munich Airport start on the S-Bahn train S1 or S8 to München Hauptbahnhof.
 These commuter trains take just over 40 minutes from the airport to Munich downtown.
 S1 and S8 follow different routings but the traveling from the airport to the main station is roughly the same — take the first train to depart from the airport and stock up on supplies while waiting for the ICE train at the main station.